Gealber/Gealber/README.md

 ### Hi there 👋 my name is Gealber

 <p>
-  I'm a mathematician who jumped into backend development, just for the fun of it.
+  I'm a mathematician who jumped into backend development, for profit and fun, profit first.
   I'm particular interested on blockchain but don't have enough knowledge yet.
 </p>